shapleya/tf_gcp_iap_tunnel_ssh_demo/README.md

 - Running a Virtual machine under the context of a service account

 # Setting it all up using Terraform

+Terraform in this case takes care of creating:
+- 2 virtual machine instances
+- a custom IAM role to give compute admin access to a designated user
+- an IAM binding to a particular virtual machine instance to allow SSH

 ## prerequisites
 - working knowledge of terraform